How to Build a Diversified Real Estate Portfolio

 Create a Diversified Portfolio Based on Geography

-You can use location to guide the diversification of your real estate portfolio by focusing on primary (think New York, San Francisco, Chicago, or Washington D.C.), secondary (such as Austin, Portland, Seattle, or Salt Lake City) and smaller tertiary markets.
-Primary markets generally refer to areas with the highest populations.
-Primary markets are often attractive choices for commercial real estate investors, as they tend to offer the largest return on investment.
+You can use location to guide the diversification of your real estate portfolio by focusing on primary (think: New York, San Francisco, Chicago, or Washington D.C.), secondary (such as Austin, Portland, Seattle, or Salt Lake City) and smaller tertiary markets.

-You can easily use Reonomy’s geographic search filter to help you find diversified investments across the US.
+With a commercial real estate platform like Reonomy, you can find diversified investment opportunities across the U.S. using a searchable map and geographic search filters.
 With Reonomy, you can search for off-market properties based on state, county, city, zip code, or street.

 Create a Diversified Portfolio Based on Asset Class

 You can also diversify your commercial real estate portfolio by investing in different asset classes.
 By investing in properties across different asset classes, you can maximize your chances of seeing above-market returns and ride out the financial highs and lows of each individual market.